CSD Homomorphisms Between Phylogenetic Networks: Introduction

 The underlying reality for, say, successive sexually reproducing populations of diploid organisms, is a complicated network $N$ of parents and children of individual organisms---a full genealogy reaching back to ancestors in the remote past.
 Trying to reconstruct such a reality from extant taxa is a hopeless goal.
 Instead, we have often relied on a species tree $T$ as a phylogeny at a more abstract level.
 In principle, the underlying complicated network $N$ has been usefully transformed into the much simpler species tree $T$.

 This paper explores relationships between $N$ and other related networks $M$, potentially much simpler than $N$, but perhaps more complicated than trees.
 Other researchers have looked at similar problems.
 General frameworks for networks are discussed in \cite{ban92}, \cite{bar04}, \cite{mor04}, and \cite{nak04}.
 Typically these frameworks model phylogenies by acyclic rooted directed graphs.
 Wang {\it et al.} \cite{wan01} and Gusfield {\it et al.} \cite{gel04a} study ``galled trees'' in which all recombination events are associated with node-disjoint recombination cycles.
 Van Iersel and others generalized galled trees to ``level-$k$'' networks \cite{ier09}.
 Baroni, Semple, and Steel \cite{bar04} introduced the idea of a ``regular" network, which coincides with its cover digraph.
 Cardona {\it et al.} \cite{crv09} discussed ``tree-child" networks, in which every vertex not a leaf has a child that is not a reticulation vertex.
 Dress {\it et al.} \cite{dre10} consider alternative ways to derive trees, or, more generally, hierarchies from a network.
-Moret {\it et al.} \cite{mor04} define a reduction $R(N)$ of a network $N$ of use in analyzing displayed trees.

 Let $N$ and $M$ be phylogenetic $X$-networks.
 Such networks are rooted directed graphs with specified leaf set $X$.
 (Further details are given in section 2).
 The basic tool studied in this paper is that of a connected surjective digraph (CSD) map $f: N \to M$.
 A formal definition is in section 3, but, roughly, such a map $f$ is a map on the vertex sets, $f: V(N) \to V(M)$, satisfying \\ (1) $f$ is onto; \\ (2) whenever $(u,v)$ is an arc of $N$, then either $(f(u), f(v))$ is an arc of $M$, or else $f(u) = f(v)$, and every arc of $M$ arises in this manner;\\ (3) for each vertex $v'$ of $M$, $f^{-1}(v')$ consists of the vertices of a connected subgraph of $N$.